cakama3a/Prometheus82/README.md

 ![image](https://github.com/user-attachments/assets/c381a466-5ec2-460f-a508-51514bf5bfd5)

 ## Description
-Prometheus 82 is an open-source, Arduino-based electromechanical device for testing gamepad input latency.
-It uses a solenoid to simulate button presses and stick movements, paired with Python software to measure the delay between physical actions and system response.
-Perfect for gamepad enthusiasts, developers, and researchers.
+Prometheus 82 is an open-source, Arduino-based electromechanical device designed for testing gamepad input latency.
+It utilizes a solenoid to simulate button presses and stick movements, paired with Python software that mimics a game engine to precisely measure the delay between physical actions and system response.
+This testing method is an advanced alternative to high-speed camera testing, eliminating monitor input lag and the need for frame counting.
+Ideal for gamepad enthusiasts, developers, and researchers.

 ## How to Get Prometheus 82
 You have two options to obtain a Prometheus 82 device: